scottyeager/info_foundation/_archive/news/April_update.md

 7. Prepare campaign for Token Liquidity (we try for May/June) (Adnan)
     1. There is lots we are doing to make the Tokens Liquid in an organic way, preparing this is a lot of work.
 It's mainly working with partners to get liquidity going because people need to buy the TFT for their use cases.
 8. Fintech Technology (Michael, Lucie, Owen, Weynand, Kristof…)
-    1. Our technology is very well suited to use at banks, we have some first great traction, we need to solidify this traction at TF Tech.
+    1. Our technology is very well suited to use at banks, we have some first great traction, we need to solidify this traction at TFTech.
 9. Our 5 OpenApps (Kristof, Reem, Christophe, …)
     1. will drive utilization of the grid and they are very exciting use cases of our grid
 10. Strategic Farmers (Andreas)